latex3/latex2e/base/README.md

    with one line of information about the contents
 - `legal.txt` and `lppl.txt` (LaTeX Project Public License) describe the LaTeX copyright, warranty and copying restrictions.
-- `texpert.txt` contains information about the system that may still be useful for TeX experts
-- `tex2.txt` contains important information for users of extremely old versions of TeX (pre 1990)
 - `bugs.txt` describes how to submit a bug report for LaTeX

 Other documentation files include files with names of the form: